eoumenwa/Dare.ioProjects/PROJECT 11: Ansible Configuration Management - Automate Project 7 to 10.md

          ansible-playbook -i /var/lib/jenkins/jobs/ansible_automation/builds/7/archive/inventory/dev.yml
          /var/lib/jenkins/jobs/ansible_automation/builds/7/archive/playbooks/common.yml

-Note: Previous command we ran without sudo, this is because we had added an ssh key to ssh-agent for our regular user.
-If you try to run this command with sudo you will have to explicitly pass the ssh key with --private-key <path-to-private-key> parameter.

-You can go to each of the servers and check if wireshark has been installed by running which wireshark or wireshark --version

-Your updated with Ansible architecture now looks like this:

-_images/ansible_architecture.png

-Optional step - Repeat once again
-Update your ansible playbook with some new Ansible tasks and go through the full checkout -> change codes -> commit -> PR -> merge -> build -> ansible-playbook cycle again to see how easily you can manage a servers fleet of any size with just one command!

 ### Challenges

 1. ERROR: Couldn't find any revision to build.
 Verify the repository and branch configuration for this job.
 Finished: FAILURE